Video in Cabo: Fight where Charlotte woman turned up dead

 The family has confirmed to Queen City News the woman in the video getting punched and kicked is Shanquella Robinson; she died from a severe spinal cord injury, according to her death certificate.

-Out of respect for Robinson’s family, Queen City News did not air it in its entirety, but it does provide more insight into what may have happened at the villa in Cabo.
+Out of respect for Robinson’s family, Queen City News did not air the video in its entirety, but it does provide more insight into what may have happened at the villa in Cabo.

 “Quella, can you at least fight back?” a man is heard saying to which she answers, “No.”